mlr-archive/wiki-old/mlr-Coding-Guidelines.md

   - NEWS: Is it an API / behavior change wrt to the prior version?
 Then a line must be in **NEWS**.
 Code readable, commented and follows [style guide](https://github.com/tudo-r/PackagesInfo/wiki/R-Style-Guide)?
   - Is it an API change?
 Has the documentation at **all** relevant places been adapted?
 This includes the tutorial.
   - **The old API cannot be changed so existing client code breaks**.
 Sometimes such a change is unavoidable and preferable to improve the structure and the exported names of the package.
 Then use the “deprecate” mechanism explained below.
+- After merging a pull request, rerun the latest [mlr tutorial build](https://travis-ci.org/mlr-org/mlr-tutorial).
+Unfortunately there's no sensible way to automate this at the moment, so please trigger the build manually to make sure that the tutorial wasn't broken by the change.

 ## General rules